Thursday, 16 December 2021

 So if you (or your family) prefer, you can keep all the Zen crap to yourself.

-Happy holidays to all and sundry, and good watching.
+Happy holidays to all, and good watching.

 Back in the 70s, a spoken-word performance of Desiderata became a sensation in North America.
 Soon everyone from Pierre Trudeau to Mr. Spock was quoting it.